ferdinand-koenig/resmetric/README.md

         py -m pip install --upgrade pip
         py -m pip install resmetric-1.0.0-py3-none-any.whl
         ```
+        Please ensure you use the correct filename in the last command (e.g., `resmetric-1.0.0-py3-none-any.whl`).

 2. **Use the package**
    If you continue right after step 1, you can use the tool and jump right in.
    If you have installed the package previously, you have to source your shell again: